harumuki/thorsten-hans.com/_posts/2019-12-04-azure-container-registry-unleashed-webhooks.md

 ### The Azure Function Project

-The Azure Function project is open sourced on GitHub, you can quickly spin up a new CosmosDB instance, the required storage account and a new Azure Function App using the following Azure CLI snippet.
+The Azure Function project [is open sourced on GitHub](https://github.com/ThorstenHans/acr-unleashed-webhooks){:target="_blank"}, you can quickly spin up a new CosmosDB instance, the required storage account and a new Azure FunctionApp using the following Azure CLI snippet.
 It will also connect the Function App to the master branch of the mentioned GitHub repository:

 ```bash
 # store a single random number used for all resources